bike-bill/anki-carnet-b-english/README.md

 ## Mistakes

 - There are some repeated questions.
-- There are some translation issues, for example Google Translate makes "silenciador de explosiones" --> "explosion silencer" instead of "muffler" :joy:
+- There are plenty of translation issues, for example Google Translate makes "silenciador de explosiones" --> "explosion silencer" instead of "muffler" :joy: